Get all vaccines on time.

 Rotavirus is a virus that causes gastroenteritis, sometimes called the stomach flu.
 Rotavirus is the most common cause of diarrhea and hospitalization for diarrhea in children under 5 years of age.
 Almost all children will have at least 1 rotavirus infection before they are 5 years of age.

-The first symptoms of rotavirus infection are usually fever and vomiting, followed by diarrhea and stomach pain.
+The first symptoms of rotavirus infection are often fever and vomiting, followed by diarrhea and stomach pain.
 These symptoms appear 1 to 3 days after a person has been infected with the virus.
 Diarrhea can last from 4 to 8 days.
-Severe and frequent diarrhea and/or vomiting can lead to dehydration in young children, and this may result in death if not treated.
+Young children can become dehydrated if the diarrhea or vomiting is severe and happens often.
+If this is not treated, the child may die.

-Rotavirus is easily spread through contact with the stools of an infected child, such as the handling of diapers.
-The most effective method to prevent the spread of rotavirus is frequent hand washing with soap and water.
-In addition, a child who is sick with diarrhea or vomiting should not attend day care or have contact with other children until 48 hours after the diarrhea or vomiting has ended.
-For tips on hand washing, see HealthLinkBC File #85 Hand Washing for Parents and Children.
+Rotavirus is easily spread through touching the stools of an infected child.
+This can happen when handling diapers.
+Washing your hands often with soap and water is the best way to prevent the spread of rotavirus.
+A child who is sick with diarrhea or vomiting should not go to day care or have contact with other children until 48 hours after the diarrhea or vomiting has ended.
+For tips on washing your hands, see HealthLinkBC File #85 Hand Washing: Help Stop the Spread of Germs.